Abstract

 Executive Function and Language Filter: The verification workflow screens for agency and executive function, making studio intermediaries less likely.
 The message uses simple vocabulary and minimal idioms but encodes complex conditional logic; coherent replies demonstrate functional English sufficient for a weeklong interaction in person.

-Hidden Psychological Mechanism
+Hidden Psychological Mechanisms

 Hypothesis